-Yamaha has been one of my favorite makers for electronic drums and other items for long.
-And the Yamaha DTX920K is their flagship e-drum kit.
+Yamaha has been one of my favorite makers for electronic drums and other items for a while now.
+The DTX920K electronic drum set is their flagship e-drum kit.

 The kit comes with a lot of great features and improvements.
 It features a better response and more playability.